 Additionally, keep the pace slow to conserve energy and put less strain on your feet and ligaments.

 It’s also important to take regular breaks during your hikes.
 Sitting down or switching to an alternate form of exercise, like walking down a flat, level surface, can give your ligaments a much-needed break.
 As much as you may be tempted to keep going, it’s essential to listen to your body and ease up when pain or fatigue sets in.

 Finally, keep your feet and the rest of your body cool and dry.
 Heat and sweat can increase the inflammation and make your pain worse.
 Wear thin, breathable socks instead of cotton, as it tends to retain moisture and heat.

 Make sure to keep your feet dry and cool while you’re out on the trails.
 With these simple preventive measures, you can enjoy a hike even with plantar fasciitis.

 One of the most important things that you can do to manage your plantar fasciitis symptoms is to choose the right shoes for your hikes and replace them regularly, about every 6-12 months depending on usage.

 The type of shoe will vary greatly depending upon the person so you must try on the shoes in the store and walk around in them.

-I’m not going to recommend that you purchase shoes off the internet.
-You need to try them on in person and walk around in them.
+You should try them on in person and walk around in them.
 Good shoe stores will have a treadmill for your trial.